3 AI Innovations Impacting the Supply Chain Management

 With the future of AI becoming clearer with each passing year, more and more companies are beginning to jump on board, implementing this advanced technology within their existing supply chains.

-And as companies look to improve the process of good distribution, it’s time for supply chain executives to take a serious look at how AI can impact their operations.
+And as companies look to improve the process of goods distribution, it’s time for supply chain executives to take a serious look at how AI can impact their operations.

 Systems such as platooning can be used to reduce driver costs, increase route efficiency, and cut down on fuel.
 And although many believe that autonomous vehicles are a futuristic notion, they are in fact, a current reality.
 By connecting these AI-driven vehicles with a manned vehicle, the distribution advantages can be easily realized, minus the risk.